 It is illegal to purchase a “single copy” and install it on multiple computers.
 You need to purchase the multiple copies option of the program.

 Some programs install to the harddrive and do not require the CD in the drive after being installed.

-After installing the program to your computer, you can put the CD away.
+After installing the program to your computer, you can put the downloaded file or CD away.
 The installation will install a startup icon on your Desktop which points to the files installed on your computer.
 (Exception: Life of Christ CD is the only program in our catalog that must be installed and must also have the CD in the drive to run.)

 Windows 8 and 10

 Read our Windows 8 and Windows 10 Tips

 Some programs run from the CD and do not need to be installed to your harddrive.

 If you have our software on CD, then some of them were mastered to “run from the CD” without installation.
 Learn how to do a manual full install on your own.

 The downloadable versions of all our software have installers built into them.